FreezingMoon/AncientBeast/CONTRIBUTING.md

 localhost:8080
 ```

-You can always test the latest master without any hassle from our auto-deployed [Heroku app](https://ancientbeast-beta.herokuapp.com).
+You can usually test our latest (and greatest) master branch without any hassle from our auto-deployed [beta app](https://beta.ancientbeast.com).

 A handy tip while testing: you can right click the game tab and mute it by simply clicking the `Mute site` option.